Patty Murray: Labor

-In July 2019, Murray signed a letter to Labor Secretary Alexander Acosta that advocated that the Occupational Safety and Health Administration initiate a full investigation into a complaint filed on May 20 by a group of Chicago-area employees of McDonald's that detailed workplace violence incidents, including interactions with customers such as customers throwing hot coffee and threatening employees with firearms.
+In July 2019, Murray signed a letter to Secretary of Labor Alexander Acosta that advocated that the Occupational Safety and Health Administration initiate a full investigation into a complaint filed on May 20 by a group of Chicago-area employees of McDonald's that detailed workplace violence incidents, including interactions with customers such as customers throwing hot coffee and threatening employees with firearms.
 The senators argued that McDonald's could and must "do more to protect its employees, but employers will not take seriously their obligations to provide a safe workplace if OSHA does not enforce workers rights to a hazard-free workplace".

 In response to a February 2021 report by the Congressional Budget Office on the effects of a minimum wage increase, Murray said: "Today's report makes clear what we've known all along: raising the minimum wage — which hasn't increased since 2009 — to $15 an hour isn't just the right thing to do, it's good policy."
 She was among the 42 Democrats to vote unsuccessfully to include a federal raise of the minimum wage to $15 per hour in the American Rescue Plan Act of 2021.

 LGBTQIA+ rights

 In 1996, Murray voted for the Defense of Marriage Act, which banned federal recognition of same-sex marriage by limiting the definition of marriage to the union of a man and a woman.
 The Defense of Marriage Act was ruled unconstitutional in 2015, and later in 2023, she reversed her previous position and spoke in support of the Respect for Marriage Act, which officially repealed the Defense of Marriage Act.

-In September 2014, Murray was one of 69 members of the House and Senate to sign a letter to then-Health and Human Services Secretary Sylvia Burwell, requesting that the FDA revise its policy banning donation of corneas and other tissues by men who have had sex with another man in the preceding five years.
+In September 2014, Murray was one of 69 members of the House and Senate to sign a letter to Secretary of Health and Human Services Sylvia Burwell, requesting that the FDA revise its policy banning donation of corneas and other tissues by men who have had sex with another man in the preceding five years.